marxanweb/marxan-server/README.md

 sudo -u postgres psql -f dump.sql postgres://
 ```

-### Configure https (optional step)
-If you want to enable the marxan-server to serve over SSL, then in the server.dat file add information for the CERTFILE and KEYFILE, e.g.

-- CERTFILE /home/a_cottam/andrewcottam.com.crt
-- KEYFILE /home/a_cottam/andrewcottam_com.key

-For more information, see the configuration section in the [Administrator Documentation](https://andrewcottam.github.io/marxan-web/documentation/docs_admin.html).
-If you get an error 'SEC_ERROR_UNKNOWN_ISSUER' in Firefox it is because the crt certificate does not include the full chain of certificates.
-To fix this, copy the \*.crt certificate and paste it into the top of the full \*.ca-bundle certificate and save this as a new certificate, e.g. certificate_chain.crt.
-It should then work in Firefox.

 ### Create the server.dat file
-The server.dat.default file contains the default configuration information for your installation of marxan-server and must be copied to server.dat where you can customise it with your own organisations information (this customisation is optional).
+The server.dat.default file contains the default configuration information for your installation of marxan-server and must be copied to server.dat where you can customise it with your own organisations information (this customisation is optional - see #configuration).
 This file will not be overwritten when any future updates to the marxan-server repo are pulled from GitHub.
-For more information on the values in the configuration file see the [Administrator Documentation](https://andrewcottam.github.io/marxan-web/documentation/docs_admin.html).

 ### Cleanup
 Remove the downloaded files